redis/redis-doc/topics/faq.md

 The INFO command will report the amount of memory Redis is using so you can write scripts that monitor your Redis servers checking for critical conditions.

-You can also use the "maxmemory" option in the config file to put a limit to the memory Redis can use.
-If this limit is reached Redis will start to reply with an error to write commands (but will continue to accept read-only commands), or you can configure it to evict keys when the max memory limit is reached.
+Alternatively can use the "maxmemory" option in the config file to put a limit to the memory Redis can use.
+If this limit is reached Redis will start to reply with an error to write commands (but will continue to accept read-only commands), or you can configure it to evict keys when the max memory limit is reached in the case you are using Redis for caching.

 ## Background saving is failing with a fork() error under Linux even if I've a lot of free RAM!